Dorcas-Amoo/ms4-project-arikefoods/README.md

 2. **The Food Menu Page:** This contains the following:
   + The menu table which displays the menu details (Name, Description, Category and Price).
 3. **The Recipe_Blog Page:** This contains the following:
+4. **The Checkout Page:**

+  **NOTE: For the credit card payment functionality, please use 4242 4242 4242 4242 as credit card number.
+However, you can use any future date, security code and ZIP code.**

 ### Features to be Implemented